Back to news and insights

 Naturally, the best-case scenario is that the regulators accept the ATP analysis and factor it into the final settlement figure; however, this analysis is one with minimal downside.
 Even if the regulators do not accept the ATP analysis in the aggregate, the analysis at least contextualizes the severity of the fine and can be used as a negotiation point as discussions progress.

 Given the significant impact that an ATP analysis can have on the final settlement amount, these analyses must be empirical and underpinned by sound objective judgement around key assumptions.
 Regulators typically do not disclose details around the methodology for calculating the final penalty amount, which leaves much to be desired for companies interested in crafting an ATP analysis.
-Though many of the details are not shared publicly, we know from our experience working on several of these types of matters where ATP comes under consideration – Petrofac for example - that regulators are becoming increasingly conscious of company’s financial position, and potential impacts that a large penalty would have on the broader market.
+Though many of the details are not shared publicly, we know from our experience working on several of these types of matters where ATP comes under consideration – as in our Petrofac case study, for example – that regulators are becoming increasingly conscious of a company's financial position, and potential impact that a large penalty would have on the broader market.

 [1] DOJ Memo, “Assessing an Entity’s Assertion of an Inabilityto Pay”.